Modeling the Economic Impacts of AI Openness Regulation: Model

 \subsection{Game Setup}

 The interactions between AI developers are formalized as a game between two players, which we refer to as the generalist ($G$) and domain specialist ($D$).
-Before the game begins, we assume that the generalist has invested in bringing the general-purpose model to initial performance $\alpha_0 \in \mathbb{R}^{+}$.
+Before the game begins, we assume that the generalist has invested in bringing the general-purpose model to an initial performance level $\alpha_0 \in \mathbb{R}^{+}$.
+Performance represents a coarse measure of the model's accuracy on target tasks, along with generation speed and efficiency.
 We further assume that a regulator publishes an open-source threshold $\theta \in [0, 1]$, which is a value on some continuum of openness.
 The regulator's choice of $\theta$ defines the threshold at which $G$ receives legal exemptions and, by extension, dictates $G$'s costs of development for an open vs. closed model.
 After the regulation is announced, $G$ and $D$ make investment decisions sequentially, as proposed in Laufer et al. \cite{laufer2024}.
 The generalist must decide an openness level $\omega \in [0, 1]$ to offer the model at given the $\theta$ threshold.
 An openness level of $\omega = 0$ corresponds to $G$ choosing not to release the model to market, whereas an openness level of $\omega = 1$ indicates a fully open model with all components publicly accessible and zero use restrictions.
 The specialist then brings the model to an improved performance level $\alpha_1$ in the fine-tuning stage, cooperating with the generalist to increase their joint revenue.
-The full game with $G$'s openness decision has the following steps:
+The full game with $G$'s openness decision has the following stages:

 \begin{enumerate} \item $G$ and $D$ bargain over $\delta (\omega, \alpha_1) \in [0, 1]$, a coefficient that controls the division of revenue between the two players. \item $G$ chooses an openness level $\omega \in [0, 1]$ for the base model with performance $\alpha_0$, where the model is considered open if $\omega \geq \theta$ and closed otherwise.
 An openness level closer to $0$ represents a more closed model, whereas $1$ represents a fully open model.
 When $G$ abstains from releasing the model ($\omega = 0$), the specialist receives zero utility. \item Assuming $G$ does not abstain, $D$ chooses to adopt $G$'s model and invests in improving it to performance $\alpha_1 \geq \alpha_0$. \end{enumerate}